Yeah, this is a hiking website, but you’ve gotta eat too, right? Ever heard of a culinary trail? Think of it as a trail you hike with your face.

 Liberty Bell Family Restaurant has an unapologetic red-state vibe that smacks you right in the face the moment you walk in the door.
 If you like your chicken with a side of politics (and your politics are on the same side as theirs), then you’re going to feel right at home.

-Otherwise, the mannequins with Trump 2020 hats might spook you just a little — in which case you should probably get your chicken to go.
+Otherwise, the mannequins with MAGA hats might spook you just a little — in which case you should probably get your chicken to go.
 Democrats still gotta eat, after all, and a Republican chicken tastes the same as a regular one — it just has different beliefs about its eggs.

-On Saturdays, Liberty Bell lets you gobble as much of their famous pressure-fried chicken as your poor belly can handle, thus helping make America great again one type 2 diabetic at a time.
+On Saturdays, Liberty Bell lets you gobble as much of their pressure-fried chicken as your poor belly can handle, thus helping make America great again one type 2 diabetic at a time.

 To ensure this is a bipartisan ribbing, Democrats should know prior to visiting that there is no free government fried chicken program, so they will have to pay just like everyone else.